AdobeDocs/adobeio-codelabs-typescript/lessons/conversion.md

-## Lesson 2: Converting application to Typescript
+## Lesson 2: Converting application to TypeScript

-## Step one: move the code
+### Step one: move the code
-When we first generated the project the aio CLI created some default directorys for us to use and some boilerplate code as well.
+When we first generated the project the aio CLI created some default directories for us to use and some boilerplate code as well.
 We need to move this boilerplate and convert it to TypeScript.

-First step is to rename the **actions** folder and rename it to **actions-src**.
+First step is to rename the `actions` folder and rename it to `actions-src`.
 ![Rename](assets/folder_move.png)

-## Step two: convert the code
+### Step two: convert the code
 We now need to convert the boilerplate code from Javascript to TypeScript.
-There should just be two files that we need to convert to TypeScript actions/tsaction/index.js actions/utils.js
+There should just be two files that we need to convert to TypeScript `actions/tsaction/index.js` and `actions/utils.js`

-To convert these two files we start with changing the file extension from .js to .ts. actions/tsaction/index.ts actions/utils.ts
+To convert these two files we start with changing the file extension from `.js` to `.ts.` `actions/tsaction/index.ts` and `actions/utils.ts`

 ![TS to JS](assets/rename_js_ts.png)

-Now we need to modify the files starting with **utils.ts** In this file we need to change all the functions to have an export keyword in front of them and we will remove the exports statement at the end of the file.
+Now we need to modify the files starting with `utils.ts` In this file we need to change all the functions to have an export keyword in front of them and we will remove the exports statement at the end of the file.
-Here is the final **utils.ts**
+Here is the final `utils.ts`
 ```javascript
 /*
 * <license header>